2018 Pittsburgh Steelers season: Week 2: vs. Kansas City Chiefs

 The Steelers had their home opener against the Chiefs.
 In the first quarter, it was all Chiefs when Patrick Mahomes threw 3 touchdowns: a 15-yard pass to Chris Conley, a 19-yard pass to Travis Kelce, and a 5-yard pass to Kareem Hunt to make the score 7–0, 14–0, and then 21–0.
 In the second quarter, the Steelers responded with 3 touchdowns of their own to tie the game up when Ben Roethlisberger connected with Jesse James on a 26-yard pass, followed up with him connecting with JuJu Smith-Schuster on a 2-yard pass (with a failed PAT), and then connecting with James Washington on a 14-yard pass (with a successful 2-point conversion pass to James Conner) to make it 21–7, 21–13, and then 21–21 at halftime.
 In the third quarter, the Chiefs moved back into the lead when Mahomes found Kelce again on a 25-yard pass to make it 28–21.
 The Steelers would tie it up when James Conner ran for a 1-yard touchdown to make it 28–28.
 The Chiefs would pull away again as Mahomes connected with Demarcus Robinson on a 3-yard pass to make it 35–28.
 In the fourth quarter, the Chiefs moved ahead by double digits as Mahomes found Tyreek Hill on a 29-yard pass to make it 42–28.
 The Steelers scored twice to come within 5: first when Hunt was tackled by Artie Burns and Morgan Burnett in the end zone for a safety followed by Roethlisberger's 3-yard run for a touchdown to make it 42–30 and then 42–37.
 With seconds left, the defense was able to get the stop and was about to get their offense back on the field for likely one final play.
 But a flag for roughing the kicker kept the Chiefs' offense on the field, which sealed the game.

 With the loss, the Steelers dropped to 0–1–1.
 With the Browns' loss to the Saints, both teams remain tied for third place in the AFC North.
+Even with Ben Roethlisberger posting a 104.3 passer rating, he could not succeed at helping the Steelers win.

 Roethlisberger's record against the Chiefs would drop to 6–2.
 He passed John Elway for seventh-most passing yards in NFL history.

 During the game, WR Antonio Brown was caught on camera arguing with offensive coordinator Randy Fichtner for not getting enough playing time during the game.
 This was only the start of a turmoil-filled season for the Steelers.